-Well, after 5 years of dealing with my “condition” I possess both the strength and motivation to invest in marketing my novelette, Two Little Girls.
+After 5 long years of dealing with my “condition” I possess both the strength and motivation to invest in marketing my novelette, Two Little Girls.

 I hear that this is when the real work begins.
 After all, the words came pouring out of me and in less than two weeks I had written a book!

-It all started in 2010 with an unexpected visit to my home.
-I was living alone in the old family house.
-The youngest member of my family of 12, recently reduced within the last 4 years, by the passing of its three eldest members, my maternal aunt, my father and then my mother.
+It all started in 2001 with an unexpected visit to my home.
+I was living alone in the old family house., the youngest member of my family of 12, recently reduced within the last 4 years, by the passing of its three eldest members, my maternal aunt, my father and then my mother.
 Visiting today was the only remaining relative of my parents’ generation, a generation that thought it quite necessary to “come calling” on extended family.

 I remember that whenever he came to call, he brought something special with the bond that he shared with my parents.
-A world seemed to form around them built upon their recollections and bursts of laughter that would not be contained.
-They were almost childlike, one out-doing the other with what they remembered of the past, interjecting missing bits, to complete the moments they so completely enjoyed recalling.
+A world seemed to form around them, built upon their recollections and ensuing bursts of laughter that would not be contained.
+They were almost childlike, as one would out-do the next with what they remembered of the past, interjecting missing bits, to complete the moments they so completely enjoyed recalling.
 I loved seeing them in this way.
-I can think of nothing to provoke such abandonment of parental restraint as Simon’s visits.
+I and can think of nothing to provoke such an abandonment of parental restraint as Simon’s visits.
 But today he’d come to visit with me.
 I was thrust into connecting with him as one adult to another.

-It was odd as we convened to Mother’s living room for a talk, as I could not recall anything passing between us beyond a smile and possibly a brief admonishment for some mishap of mine that he could comment on, his contribution of caring concern of an elder for my well-being.
+It was odd as we convened to Mother’s living room for a talk, as I could not recall anything over the years having passed between us beyond a smile and possibly a brief admonishment for some mishap of mine that he could comment on, his contribution of caring concern of an elder for my well-being.
 It wasn’t long before he revealed the news he came to tell, that my grandparent’s farm had been sold to a developer.
 The house, the barn, the smokehouse, everything was gone.